AntLightCode/spreadsheetmemo-page/README.md

 ## 📄 License

 SpreadsheetMemo is free to use.
-The community library is open for everyone.
+The flashcard library is open for everyone.

 ---